Lay flat vinyl

 Audio for slide 145 (mp3)

 Over time, the notches in the trowel will gradually wear down and reduce the depths, especially when you're working on cement-based substrates.
 So whenever the trowel starts to show signs of wear, it should be replaced.
 Alternatively, you can reshape the notches using a triangular file.
-For more details on the sorts of problems that can occur with adhesives and a troubleshooting table on problems and their causes, see the lesson 'Problems with adhesives' in the unit: Commercial vinyl.
+For more details on the sorts of problems that can occur with adhesives and a troubleshooting table on problems and their causes, see the lesson 'Problems with adhesives' in the unit:

 Audio for slide 146 (mp3)